 The Music Man is the most long-awaited, highly anticipated production on Broadway.
-It stars two-time Tony Award, Grammy Award, Emmy Award winner Hugh Jackman (Harold Hill), who needs no further introduction (only paramedics for fainting fans).
-Partnering with Jackman is two-time Tony Award-winning musical comedy superstar Sutton Foster as Marian Paroo (no relation to me that I could trace as of yet).
+It starred two-time Tony Award, Grammy Award, Emmy Award winner Hugh Jackman (Harold Hill), who needs no further introduction.
+Partnering with Jackman was two-time Tony Award-winning musical comedy superstar Sutton Foster as Marian Paroo.

-Now in previews, fast forward three years, and finally, after being rescheduled twice due to the pandemic, opening night is February 10, 2022.
-We attended a preview performance delivering great musical theater and some comical, endearing unscripted moments by Foster and Jackman.
-It was seamless, as if Meredith Wilson, the playwright, had included them in the script.
+Now in previews, fast forward three years, and finally, after being rescheduled twice due to the pandemic, opening night waw February 10, 2022.
+I attended a preview performance delivering great musical theater and some comical, endearing unscripted moments by Foster and Jackman.
+It was seamless, as if Meredith Wilson, the playwright, had designed the script for them.

 Foster’s role as Marian was imbued with tenderness and beguiling lyricism, culminating in her reprise of Till There Was You—there was hardly a dry eye in the house.